Samagra Shiksha Abhiyan

 NIEPA faculty played important role at the beginning of SSA and conducted a good number of programmes on planning methodology and have also played important role in Appraisal Missions constituted by the Ministry but this exercise which was found useful by both the members of appraisal as well states discontinued for unknown reasons; instead, the concept of internal appraisal was introduced which was never found effective.

 Whatever one wants to achieve can only be achieved through the active participation of teachers for which provision of in-service was made in SSA.
-During SSA the focus of capacity building of teachers was transferred from DIET to Block Resource Centers across the County.
-By and large, DIET continues to engage in B.Ed and Diploma programmes and few programmes it used to conduct were also decided at the State level (generally SCERT) which is generally not found need-based and as per the requirement of teachers but the same was an easy tool to spend a good amount of money allotted.
+During SSA the focus of capacity building of teachers was transferred from DIET to Block Resource Centres across the County.
+By and large, DIET continues to engage in B.Ed. and Diploma programmes and few programmes it used to conduct were also decided at the State level (generally SCERT) which is generally not found need-based and as per the requirement of teachers but the same was an easy tool to spend a good amount of money allotted.
 The quality of school education was also badly reflected by the provisions of RTE, namely no detention and no exam policy at the elementary level of education which resulted in demand by the states to scrap the same which was later approved by the parliament through amendment in the Constitution.

 Even though SSA was extended to the Secondary level through RMSA but the same was limited only to Government schools and even aided schools were not covered.
 One of the other limitations of the programme was the issue of prioritization because of which during the initial period of SSA schools were opened where they were not viable to be opened which were later merged with other schools or a few of them were even closed down.
 This was also true for the construction of additional classrooms and other facilities.
 Despite all these limitations, significant progress was made during the SSA period but the same was focused more on to further strengthen infrastructure in schools or on input variables.